Yvonne202202/MSc-Advanced-Project-Blog/README.md

 I saw tools for making clocks for children in a shop, and it made me realize that I might be able to make a clock.
 Not only because the clock can embody the concept of "circle", but it also homophonic with the Chinese word "death".

+However, this clock needs to be different from a regular clock.
+I think it needs to be able to show the audience the process of life from birth to death, and then from death to birth again.

 <div align=center>
   <img src="1.jpg" width="80%">
 </div>